2014 RBC Canadian Open

-the more exciting events on the PGA Tour this season.
-This is one of the biggest events of the PGA season, and for good reason.
+exciting events on the PGA Tour this season.
+This is one of the biggest events of the PGA season, and for good reason, as

-As the third-longest standing tournament on the PGA Tour, this event is rife with history and has seen some of the
+it's the third-longest standing tournament on the PGA Tour – an event is rife with history and has seen some of the

-best golfers in the history of the game tee it up for the event.
-This is sure to be an event rife with drama, as Sunday competition at this event
+best golfers in the game tee it up for the event.
+This is sure to be an event rife with drama, as competition at this event

 is historically filled with intense moments.
-These are the best golfers in the world you'll see at the RBC Canadian
+These are the best golfers in the world you'll see at the RBC Canadian Open,

 shot in the bag if that is what it takes to emerge as the last man standings on Sunday afternoon, to be the man that gets